cap-js-community/sap-afc-sdk/README.md

 #### Implement Job Processing

 The default implementation of the job processing is already provided by the SDK.
-Focus can be put on custpm processing logic, and the processing status update handling.
+Focus can be put on custom processing logic, and the processing status update handling.

 To implement a custom job processing extend the job processing service definition as follows: